 6550-5690, Grounds Contracts: Current Grounds contract budget is \$14047.
-This is down from \$20000 about four years ago.
-Because inadequate funding in the travel allowance account this account is effectively a \$7000 funded account.
-Most of this, \$6600, is being used to cover our pest control contract with a contractor, Bio Pest.
+This is down from \$20000 about seven years ago.
+Most of this account, \$6600, is being used to cover our pest control contract with a contractor, Bio Pest.
 Each year, this account is also used to cover the cost of fence repairs and replacement, sewer and drainage line clean-out and repair, sidewalk and path repair, High weed mowing and discing at the Naval base property, and contract spray applications.
 In a normal year it would be very difficult to stay within budget on these items alone.
+Typically, we have many fence repair and replacement projects that far exceed this budget.
+A fence job last year cost many times this budget alone.
+Luckily, there are other budgets to cover these costs.